 Rest of NL East could be aggressive as Mets struggle: This has been noted by rival executives: The three teams chasing the New York Mets in the National League East — the Philadelphia Phillies, the Atlanta Braves and the Washington Nationals — are all led by baseball ops chiefs who are historically aggressive in adding to their rosters in-season.

 Alex Anthopoulos, the Braves’ GM, has already added outfielder Joc Pederson and catcher Stephen Vogt, and knows that catcher Travis d’Arnaud and pitcher Huascar Ynoa will be back in the middle of August.
-The Phillies’ David Dombrowski has a long history of deal-making, in his years with the Expos, Marlins, Tigers and Red Sox — and typically, a lot of his in-season trades worked out for his teams, like the Tigers’ acquisition of Doug Fister.
-And the Nationals are fronted by Mike Rizzo, whose bullpen additions helped to turn his team in 2019 from an early-season disaster to the world champions.
+The Phillies’ Dave Dombrowski has a long history of deal-making in his years with the Expos, Marlins, Tigers and Red Sox — and typically, a lot of his in-season trades have worked out for his teams, like the Tigers’ acquisition of Doug Fister.
+And the Nationals are fronted by Mike Rizzo, whose bullpen additions helped to turn his 2019 team from an early-season disaster to the world champions.

 Why the Reds could add at the deadline: According to Fangraphs, the Cincinnati Reds have less than a 20% chance of making the playoffs, the sort of numbers that would dissuade some teams from reinvesting in their players.
-But Reds owner Bob Castellini is not your typical owner: He’s hypercompetitive and doesn’t make a habit of giving up, and while Cincinnati faces a sizeable gap in the NL Central race, they are currently in the market seeking bullpen help.
-Something that could help the Reds’ chances down the stretch — they appear to have a favorable schedule ahead, with 13 of their final 67 games — and nine of their final 18 games — against the Pittsburgh Pirates. — Olney
+But the Reds’ Bob Castellini is not your typical owner: He’s hypercompetitive and doesn’t make a habit of giving up, and while Cincinnati faces a sizable gap in the NL Central race, it is currently in the market seeking bullpen help.
+Something that could help the Reds’ chances down the stretch: They appear to have a favorable schedule ahead, with 13 of their final 67 games — and nine of their final 18 — against the Pittsburgh Pirates. — Olney

 Mets looking for starting pitching: No team is more desperate for starting pitching right now than the Mets.
 Acting general manager Zack Scott was on the “Big Time Baseball” podcast Tuesday and confirmed, “That’s definitely our priority and has been for a while.”